makurotioli/ass1-2/README.md

 **Learning goals**

-* Mastery of basic pythonic skills:

-  * lists, Numpy arrays, control flow (loops), functions, dictionaries, data visualization, simulation

-* Ability to put skills to use in analyzing a well-studied growth model
+* More problems in dynamic programming.

-* Writing and communication of technical work to readers
+* Writing and communication of technical work to readers.
+Emphasis on readable writing with clear economic insights.

+* Mastery of basic pythonic skills and application to stochastic DP.